DreadMcLaren/Pixel_ChatBot/README.md

 --------------------------------------------
 **OPTIONAL:**

-If you want to run the bot detached from the main console window, use Screen.
+You can run the bot in a detatch state using Screen.

 ```
 cd path/to/bot